atul4sharma/atul4sharma.github.io/_pages/about.md

     - [X] Change the theme of the blog
     - [X] Change the font
     - [ ] Change the highlighting.
 Markdown highlighting is not very intuitive.
+    - [ ] tags are only evaluated for _posts directory.
+Make it parse all tags OR move _til post to _posts and still show the TIL posts on it's page